XsyCodee/XsyCodee/README.md

 ## 🚀 About Me

-- 💼 Currently working on Network Operation Center
+- 💼 Currently working on ...

 - 🔒 Passionate about Cybersecurity & Data Protection

 - 📚 Lifelong Learner | 💡 Always exploring new tech

-- 🌍 Contributor to Open-Source Projects

 - 🌱 Learning and growing every day!